 "penetrating individuality...an iridescent wonder" (gramophone MAGAZINE)

-The music of Kati Agócs has been honored and performed worldwide, delivering both visceral power and otherworldly lyricism with soulful directness.
-From folk music of an imaginary culture to volatile spectralism, polytextual vocal ensembles to large symphonic forces, her work embraces the 21st-century orchestra in all of its protean possibilities.
-The Boston Globe has praised its elegance, citing “music of fluidity and austere beauty” with “a visceral intensity of expression.”
+The music of Kati Agócs is hailed for merging sensuous allure with lapidary rigor and performed by leading musicians worldwide.
+Often praised for its elegance and emotion, it delivers visceral power and otherworldly lyricism with soulful directness.
+The Boston Globe has called it “music of fluidity and austere beauty.”
 The New York Times has characterized her chamber music as “striking” and her vocal music as possessing “an almost nineteenth-century naturalness.”
+Gramophone Magazine has cited the “penetrating individuality” of her vocal/orchestral music, calling it "an iridescent wonder."
 A recent Guggenheim Fellow, Kati Agócs has also been awarded the prestigious Arts and Letters Award, the lifetime achievement award in music composition from The American Academy of Arts and Letters.
 Recent works include her second string quartet Imprimatur, the piano trio Queen of Hearts, and the Concerto for Violin and Percussion Orchestra.
 The Debrecen Passion, her orchestral/vocal album with Boston Modern Orchestra Project, was one of The Boston Globe’s Top Ten Classical Recordings of 2016.
 The title track was nominated for Classical Composition of the Year in the 2017 Juno Awards, the Canadian equivalent of the Grammy Awards.
-In the U.K., MusicWeb International celebrated the CD as a Recording of the Year, calling it "highly imaginative and compelling."
+In the U.K., MusicWeb International celebrated the CD as a "highly imaginative and compelling" Recording of the Year.
 Kati Agócs is a citizen of the United States, Canada, and Hungary (European Union).
 She currently serves on the composition faculty of the New England Conservatory in Boston.